 Auburn in Androscoggin County, Maine — The American Northeast (New England)

 Location.
-44° 5.538′ N, 70° 13.5′ W. Marker is in Auburn, Maine, in Androscoggin County.
-Marker can be reached from Main Street (Maine Route 136).
-The park is on the bank of the Androscoggin River along a hiking trail and at the terminus of a restored railroad bridge.
+44° 5.753′ N, 70° 13.527′ W. Marker is in Auburn, Maine, in Androscoggin County.
+Marker is on Main Street (Maine Route 136) just north of Mechanics Row, on the left when traveling north.
 Touch for map.
-Marker is in this post office area: Auburn ME 04210, United States of America.
+Marker is at or near this postal address: 146 Main St, Auburn ME 04210, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 4, 2020.
-It was originally submitted on May 28, 2007, by Peter Linehan of Shippensburg, Pennsylvania.
-This page has been viewed 2,614 times since then and 23 times this year.
-Photos: 1, 2, 3. submitted on May 28, 2007, by Peter Linehan of Shippensburg, Pennsylvania. • J. J. Prats was the editor who published this page.
+This page was last revised on November 17, 2021.
+It was originally submitted on November 17, 2021, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 154 times since then and 53 times this year.
+Photos: 1, 2, 3. submitted on November 17, 2021, by Devry Becker Jones of Washington, District of Columbia.